rust-lang/rust-forge/src/triagebot/review-submitted.md

 # Review Changes Requested

-This feature will automatically adjust the labels on a pull request when a reviewer sends a review with changes requested.
+This feature will automatically adjust the labels on a pull request when a reviewer[^1] sends a review with changes requested.

+[^1]: For the purpose of this feature, a reviewer can either be one of the assignees or anyone who has "write" permissions on the repository.

 ## Usage

 When creating a pull request review, click the "Request Changes" option when finishing the review.

 This will automatically remove the review labels, and add a new label to indicate that the PR is waiting on the author.

 ## Configuration